 Bronx Truck Accident Lawyers

-Accidents involving delivery trucks, dump trucks, service vehicles, and buses in New York City can be very complicated.
-Unlike many motor vehicle accidents, you're not just dealing with another driver.
-You're dealing with the company that owns the truck or bus and perhaps even several other companies as well.
+Accidents involving delivery trucks, dump trucks, service vehicles, and buses in the Bronx can be very complicated.
+Unlike many motor vehicle accidents, you’re not just dealing with another driver.
+You’re dealing with the company that owns the truck or bus and perhaps even several other companies as well.

 And since such vehicles are significantly larger than passenger cars and most other motorized vehicles, injuries resulting from collisions with commercial trucks or buses can be very severe.
 Traumatic brain injuries, spinal cord injuries and serous neck injuries often occur.
 Traffic fatalities are also common as well.